NLaff/lafferty.co-v2/content/reviews/clickup.md

 +++

-title = "ClickUp Review | How Does It Compare?" date = "2021-01-03"
-description = "A productivity tool power user reviews ClickUp to see how it stacks up." draft = false tags = ["productivity"] showtoc = true
+title = "ClickUp Review | How Does It Compare to Monday?" date = "2021-01-03" description = "A productivity tool power user reviews ClickUp to see how it stacks up to Monday." draft = false tags = ["productivity"] showtoc = true